Bible Study Lessons from Matthew- 5:1-12

 Guide from Sermon on the Mount

-For instance, Jesus is teaching in verse three that if we give all we have for Him, we will be blessed in heaven.
+For instance, Jesus taught in verse three that if we give all we have for Him, we will be blessed in heaven.

 “Light Unto the World”

-Christ says we are to be “in the world” but not “of the world” meaning that our light shines to those around us.
+Christ says we are to be “in the world” but not “of the world“.
+This means our light shines to those around us by our words and actions.

 Christ Taught Love

-According to the Sermon on the Mount, if we continue to love those who hate us because we are Christians then we are following Christ’s’ way of thinking.
+According to the Sermon on the Mount, if we continue to love those who hate us because we are Christians, we are following Christ’s’ way of thinking.

 To quote a not-so-popular President Richard Nixon in his farewell speech at the White House, it went something like;

-Jesus was willing to die because of His great love for us.
+Jesus was willing to die a horrible death on the cross because of His great love for us.

 Love in Christ